Glossary

 Credit Group

-A gathering of credit managers within an industry who meet periodically to share information about customers' credit status and credit worthiness.
+A gathering of credit managers within an industry who meet periodically to share information about customers' credit status and payment history to assess creditworthiness and manage risk collectively.

 Credit Memo